The staff of the Oregon Climate Change Research Institute includes:

 Philip W. Mote is the director of the Oregon Climate Change Research Institute (OCCRI) and a professor in the College of Earth, Ocean, and Atmospheric Sciences.
 His current research interests include regional climate modeling with a superensemble generated by volunteers’ personal computers.
 He is the co-leader of the NOAA-funded Climate Impacts Research Consortium (CIRC) for the Northwest, and also of the Northwest Climate Science Center for the US Department of the Interior.
-Since 2005 he has been involved in the Intergovernmental Panel on Climate Change, which shared the 2007 Nobel Peace Prize.
-He is also a coordinating lead author and advisory council member for the US National Climate Assessment, and has served on numerous author teams for the National Research Council (NRC).
-He earned a BA in Physics from Harvard University and a PhD in Atmospheric Sciences from the University of Washington, and arrived at OSU to establish OCCRI in 2009.
+He earned a BA in Physics from Harvard University and a PhD in Atmospheric Sciences from the University of Washington.
 A printable PDF of Dr. Mote’s bio is here

 Kathie Dello – Associate Director

 Kathie is the Associate Director of OCCRI, and Deputy Director of the Oregon Climate Service (OCS).
 OCS serves as the State Climate Office for Oregon.
 She works on climate impacts analysis, climate adaptation, and public outreach for OCCRI and the Climate Impacts Research Consortium (CIRC).
 She coordinated Oregon’s first climate assessment report, which is required under the legislation that created OCCRI.
 She has a BS in Atmospheric Science and an MA in Geography from the State University of New York (SUNY) at Albany.
 She has completed most of her coursework toward a PhD in Environmental Sciences at Oregon State University.